vincenthopf/librelinks2/docs/TINYBIRD_ANALYTICS.md

 3. Make sure your Tinybird project is properly set up
 4. Check for any errors in the browser console related to Tinybird or flock.js
 5. Verify that the path filtering is working correctly in the API endpoints

+### Missing Pipes

+The application expects the following pipes to exist in your Tinybird account:

+- `analytics_pages` - For tracking page views
+- `top_devices` - For tracking device information
+- `top_locations` - For tracking visitor locations
+- `analytics_hits` - For tracking events (including link clicks)

+If these pipes don't exist, the application will gracefully handle the 404 errors and return empty data with a warning message.
+To fix this issue:

+1. Log into your Tinybird account
+2. Create the missing pipes with the appropriate schema
+3. Make sure your token has permission to access these pipes

+Alternatively, you can customize the pipe names in the API endpoints to match your existing Tinybird setup:

+- `/api/tinybird/pageviews.js`
+- `/api/tinybird/devices.js`
+- `/api/tinybird/locations.js`
+- `/api/tinybird/links.js`

 ## Resources